aigrapa/ECM-fiber-graph/Readme.md

 **Requirements**: The current app version can only be run on machines with MATLAB installed, starting from 2015a onwards.
 Future work can include the development of a standalone application that would not require prior installation of MATLAB.

-Files should typically be stored for analysis in the following formats: ‘.jpg/jpeg’, ‘.tif’, ‘.png’, etc.
+Files accepted for analysis are the following formats: ‘.jpg/jpeg’, ‘.tif’, ‘.png’, etc.

 **Additional info**: Most tests have been performed on average sample size smaller or equal to 1024x1024 pixels.
 Skeleton Reconnection is a time-consuming step which is deemed optional.